kelvinbirech/ICT-Project/New folder/ICT-Project-main/README.md

 5. ### Password Reset

-   When a user forgets a password he/she can reset it  and be able to use the new password.
+   When a uder forgets a password he/she can reset it  and be able to use the new password.

 6. ### Profile Editing